Energy and carbon reduction for Wimbledon

 Secondly, as a body with such a high public profile, the Club is anxious to engage confidently with spectators, members and the local community on climate change issues.
 And they're not alone; other sporting events and venues, including football stadia and racecourses are waking up to the importance of energy management, and this sector-wide interest in sustainability has manifested itself in the publication of a new sustainable event management standard from BSI.

-The energy audit involved a general analysis of energy consumption across the site with specific assessments being undertaken on the museum building and the covered courts.
-As explained in more detail in the report, analysis of all individual buildings or complexes across the site isn't currently possible, and improving measuring and data collection is consequently one of our recommendations.
+The 2009 energy audit involved a general analysis of energy consumption across the site with specific assessments being undertaken on the museum building and the covered courts.
+Analysis of all individual buildings or complexes across the site wasn't possible at the time (2009), and improving measuring and data collection is consequently one of our recommendations.

 The footprint analysis looked at the carbon-impact of the club year-round, as well as the specific carbon footprint of the Wimbledon Championships in June and July.
 It looked not only at the Club's direct energy-related carbon emissions (gas and diesel), but it's indirect energy-related carbon emissions (electricity) and the wider impact as well (merchandise, food, waste, travel, cleaning, security etc).